Adam-Fletcher-66/Std_Dev/README.md

 # Std_Dev

-Compute the standard deviation of a dat set from a .txt or .dat file.
+Compute the standard deviation of a data set from a .txt or .dat file.